-Sub-Alternative 3A.
+Sub-Alternative 2A.
 To receive a golden tilefish hook and line endorsement, the individual must have a harvest level of 1,000 pounds ww (with hook and line gear) when the individual's best three of five years from 2001-2005 are aggregated.
+(Sub-alternative devised by the GT LAP WG.)

-Sub-Alternative 3B.
+Sub-Alternative 2B.
 To receive a golden tilefish hook and line endorsement, the individual must have a harvest level of 500 pounds ww (with hook and line gear) when the individual's best three of five years from 2001-2005 are aggregated.
+(Sub-alternative devised by the GT LAP WG)

-Sub-Alternative 3C.
+Sub-Alternative 2C.
 To receive a golden tilefish hook and line endorsement, the individual must have a harvest level of 500 pounds ww (with hook and line gear) when the individual's landings from 2001-2005 are averaged.

-Sub-Alternative 3D.
+Sub-Alternative 2D.
 To receive a golden tilefish hook and line endorsement, the individual must have a harvest level of 500 pounds ww (with hook and line gear) when the individual's landings from 1999-2007 are averaged.

-Sub-Alternative 3E.
+Sub-Alternative 2E.
 To receive a golden tilefish hook and line endorsement, the individual must have a harvest level of 1000 pounds ww (with hook and line gear) when the individual's landings from 1999-2007 are averaged.